Gateway Matrix Remodeled

 It's even harder, because a useful model also works with environmental variables that have an influence on the results.
 To keep it simple I only use a single variable with a linear influence on the probabilities.
 This would be a factor describing an "Attractivity" of smokeless products in general.
 Many influences are accumulated into it:

 For each row in the Gateway Probability Matrix the total sum must be 1.0.
-One way to manage this is to use arbitrary weights that are all relative to the other weight in only the same row.
+One way to manage this is to use arbitrary weights that are all relative to the other weights in only the same row.
 In the end all weights are added and the weight for each column is divided by this sum.
 Resulting in the actual probability.

 There are two sets of weights.
 One is the static weight that is the constant base value.